wp-plugins/guestfront/readme.txt

 GuestFront allows you to take bookings / reservations 24/7.
 Because the system is online, you can access from anywhere with an internet connection - your office, your home or your iPad.
 The GuestFront system works for hotels, bed and breakfasts, guesthouses and self-catering accommodation.

+Fees:
+GuestFront takes a 5% booking deposit at the point of sale (our commission) the remaining balance is payable to you, the accommodation provider, upon your guests arrival or departure.
+There is also a €2.50 booking fee charged to the guest at the point of booking.

 **GuestFront Booking System Features**